calebleehy/sentiment-analysis-with-llms/backend/readme.md

 7. [generation/recommendation](src/generation/recommendation.py)
 8. [tables_for_dashboard](src/tables_for_dashboard.py)

+For more detailed information on each script, do refer to the docstrings at the top of each file/function

 # Scrapped features:
 ## jupyterlab:
 Causes cross-platform dependency conflicts that we ran out of time to resolve. in particular the pywin32 and pywinpty sub-dependencies.
 If you do manage to get it working, here is what you can do: